 Brits make no secret, and are sometimes proud, of their self-imposed distinction from the continent.
 The British often speak of “Europeans” like they themselves are not European, that the channel somehow makes their fair isles a continent of their own.
 This distinction is not just a linguistic quirk, but a political one as well.
 Eurobarometer data shows that the British don't consider themselves very European, having always come among the countries least likely to say they are attached when answering "How attached you feel to Europe?"
 (The UK came 4th from bottom in both Autumn 2014 and Autumn 2015.)
 Why?

 It is difficult to say, maybe that thin strip of sea called the Channel really does make all the difference, geographically speaking?
 Maybe this ideology is left over from the Empire, where Britain ruled over an area greater than Africa?
 Who is to say, but the fact is that the British do not consider themselves European.

 One of these may be the reason why Brits do not like the imposition of laws from Brussels.
-The British have a long history of the ideas of liberty and sovereignty, dating back to the English Civil War, and the perception that the UK is not in control of its laws is seen as a great affront by some.
+The British people have a long history of the ideas of liberty and sovereignty, dating back to the Magna Carta but coming to a head during the English Civil War, and the perception that the UK is not in control of its laws is seen as a great affront by some.
 That those EU laws have only the ultimate authority in areas that all its nations have agreed to, was perhaps not talked about by the Remain campaign.